Understanding the Costs Associated With Accepting Credit Card Payments

 Credit card processing fees can eat into your profits, but there are steps you can take to reduce them.

-This section outlines key strategies you can use to save money on credit card processing without sacrificing quality or service.
+This section outlines key strategies for saving money on credit card processing without sacrificing quality or service.

 Negotiating Lower Rates with Processors

 One of the best ways to reduce credit card processing fees is to negotiate with your payment processor.
-You can do this when you’re first signing a contract, or you can renegotiate your existing terms if your business has changed significantly.
+You can do this when you’re first signing a contract or renegotiate your existing terms if your business has changed significantly.

 Here are some tips for negotiating lower rates with processors: